zannloo/tp/docs/team/zannloo.md

 Given below are my contributions to the project.

-### Code Contributions

 **Code contributed**:
 Click [here](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=zannloo&breakdown=false&sort=groupTitle%20dsc&sortWithin=title&since=2023-09-22&timeframe=commit&mergegroup=&groupSelect=groupByRepos&tabOpen=true&tabType=authorship&tabAuthor=zannloo&tabRepo=AY2324S1-CS2103T-W15-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false) to my RepoSense Report.

 #### Enhancements to existing features:
-  1. `touch` command
+  1. **`touch` command**
-     * Ability to add students through dynamic commands into the different directories of ProfBook.
+     * Ability to seamlessly add students into the different directories of ProfBook.
-  2. `rm` command
+  2. **`rm` command**
-     * Ability to remove students or groups through dynamic commands in ProfBook.
+     * Provides a streamlined means of removing students or groups by providing a single, versatile dynamic command.
-     * This allows user to remove either students or groups through only one command word, ensuring simplicity and efficiency.
+     * This simplifies user interactions, ensuring simplicity and efficiency.

 #### New features:
-* **New Feature**: Ability to create deadline task
+* **New Feature**: Ability to create deadline tasks.
-  * What it does: Creates task with a deadline for specific student(s) or group(s).
+  * **What it does:** Creates task with a deadline for specific student(s) or group(s) within ProfBook.
-  * Justification: to be added soon.
-  * Highlights:
+  * **Highlights:**
+    * Users can now add deadline tasks seamlessly with a single command, enhancing efficiency in task management.
-    * Ability to add deadline tasks to all students within a group or all groups within the root directory through in one command.
+    * Ability to assign deadline tasks to a large number of students or groups simultaneously, reducing the time and effort required for manual input.

 ### Project Management
   * Managed the closing of milestones for v1.3.